 The metrics are reviewed monthly and collected on a quarterly basis and included in the quarterly reporting.

-Forecast based metrics
+Forecast based metric

-The forecast based metrics is an attempt to measure the quality of the recommendations issued by the DMSU to the TCB.
+The forecast based metric is an attempt to measure the quality of the recommendations issued by the DMSU to the TCB.
 Those were suggested in the previous version of this document [R4], however, the 1st year experience shows we are in too early stage to implement these.
 The suggestions are retained here for further reference:

 At the end of each quarter, and based on tickets and analysis conducted on behalf of the TCB a recommendation for changes / fixes to the providers of the deployed middleware is authored.
 The list is accompanied with risks if not following the recommendations / improvements expected if recommendations are followed.
 This analysis will be conducted in collaboration with SA1.